sandstormghost/search_engine_using_python-GUI/README.md

  # pip install tkinter.messagebox

-  After installing packages download word.txt file and save it in same file
+  After installing packages download Words_datalist.txt file and save it in same file
- # word.txt
+ # Words_datalist.txt

  Next copy the source code and execute the program.